h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_6_Quiz.md

 5. Create a benchmarking suite that evaluates SVM implementations across different scenarios

 For a detailed explanation of this problem, see [Question 15: Comprehensive Optimization Framework](L5_6_15_explanation.md).

+## Question 16

+### Problem Statement
+Calculate memory requirements for different SVM scenarios.

+#### Task
+1. For $n = 5000$ samples, calculate memory needed to store:
+   - Full kernel matrix (8 bytes per float64)
+   - Upper triangular part only
+   - Sparse approximation with 10% non-zeros
+2. How does memory requirement scale when doubling dataset size?
+3. For SMO with cache size 100MB, how many kernel values can be stored?
+4. At what dataset size does kernel matrix exceed 1GB, 8GB, 64GB?
+5. Calculate memory savings vs accuracy loss for rank-100 approximation

+For a detailed explanation of this problem, see [Question 16: Memory Calculations](L5_6_16_explanation.md).

+## Question 17

+### Problem Statement
+Trace through SMO iterations on a small example.

+Given 3 training points: $(1, 1, +1)$, $(2, 2, +1)$, $(0, 0, -1)$ with $C = 1$.

+#### Task
+1. Start with $\alpha_1 = 0.2, \alpha_2 = 0.3, \alpha_3 = 0.5$
+2. Verify $\sum_i \alpha_i y_i = 0$ and $0 \leq \alpha_i \leq C$
+3. Identify which pair of variables to optimize using KKT violations
+4. Solve the 2-variable QP subproblem analytically
+5. Calculate KKT violations after the update

+For a detailed explanation of this problem, see [Question 17: SMO Simulation](L5_6_17_explanation.md).

+## Question 18

+### Problem Statement
+Compare training costs for different SVM approaches.

+#### Task
+1. For $n$ samples, what's the time complexity of standard quadratic programming?
+2. Calculate SMO time complexity per iteration and total iterations
+3. Compare cost of computing linear vs RBF vs polynomial kernels
+4. For $n = 10000, d = 100$, estimate training time differences
+5. Derive how training time scales with $n$ for each approach

+For a detailed explanation of this problem, see [Question 18: Complexity Analysis](L5_6_18_explanation.md).

+## Question 19

+### Problem Statement
+Design parallel algorithms for SVM training.

+#### Task
+1. How can kernel matrix computation be parallelized?
+2. Design a data-parallel SMO algorithm for multi-core systems
+3. Calculate communication costs in distributed SVM training
+4. How do you balance work across processors with different convergence rates?
+5. Estimate theoretical speedup for 4, 8, 16 processors

+For a detailed explanation of this problem, see [Question 19: Parallel Training](L5_6_19_explanation.md).

+## Question 20

+### Problem Statement
+Study the effects of numerical precision on SVM training.

+#### Task
+1. What numerical precision is needed for reliable SVM training?
+2. How does kernel matrix condition number affect numerical stability?
+3. Analyze how rounding errors affect SMO convergence
+4. Design numerical regularization techniques for ill-conditioned problems
+5. Choose appropriate convergence thresholds based on precision

+For a detailed explanation of this problem, see [Question 20: Numerical Analysis](L5_6_20_explanation.md).

+## Question 21

+### Problem Statement
+Design a production SVM system with performance requirements.

+Requirements: 1000 predictions/second, 99.9% uptime, 100ms max latency

+#### Task
+1. Calculate CPU/memory requirements for the prediction service
+2. Compress a model with 5000 support vectors for fast loading
+3. Design kernel value caching for frequently queried regions
+4. Distribute prediction load across multiple servers
+5. Define KPIs for monitoring prediction service health

+For a detailed explanation of this problem, see [Question 21: Production System](L5_6_21_explanation.md).

+## Question 22

+### Problem Statement
+Design a systematic approach for choosing SVM optimization algorithms.

+#### Task
+1. Create a decision framework based on dataset size, sparsity, and accuracy requirements
+2. Design benchmarks to compare SMO vs coordinate descent vs interior point methods
+3. Implement an algorithm that switches strategies based on convergence progress
+4. Choose algorithms based on memory and time budgets
+5. Define metrics for comparing algorithm effectiveness beyond just accuracy

+For a detailed explanation of this problem, see [Question 22: Algorithm Selection](L5_6_22_explanation.md).